-As of the 2016 census, the City of Thunder Bay had 15,495 people with earnings below the Low Income Measure - After Tax.
-Participants were not asked whether they filed taxes, so it is unclear how many would have been counted in this number, but they would account for 3.1% of those with earnings below the LIM-AT, but only 0.4% of the population of the City of Thunder Bay.
+As of the 2016 census, the city of Thunder Bay had 15,495 people with earnings below the Low Income Measure - After Tax (LIM-AT), Participants were not asked whether they filed taxes, so it is unclear how many would have been counted in this number.
+The participants would account for 3.1% of those with earnings below the LIM-AT and 0.4% of the entire population of the city of Thunder Bay.

 Social assistance/disability benefits were the main sources of income for 71.9% of people who participated in the survey.
 The third most reported source of income was "No income."
-These were the three most reported sources of income across all subcategories we looked at.
-A single person on Ontario Works receives \$384 per month for shelter costs, while the average rent for a bachelor apartment in the City of Thunder Bay is \$622 per month.
+These were the three most reported sources of income across all subcategories studied.
+A single person receiving Ontario Works qualifies for up to \$384 per month for shelter costs, while the average rent for a bachelor apartment in the City of Thunder Bay is \$622 per month.